 Click Troubleshoot – Advanced options – Startup settings then click Restart

 With your PC in Safe mode the boot loop issue will disappear but if it doesn't, use the Troubleshooter option to check and fix errors.

-With these changes made to your BIOS your PC should reboot successfully if the secure boot was actually the cause of the boot loop bug.
+With these changes made to your BIOS, your PC should reboot successfully if the secure boot was the cause of the boot loop bug.

 For wireless networks, switching off the router will break off the connection while for Ethernet networks, a simple unplugging of the cable from your PC will do.
 Try disabling your internet network and see if this fixes the error.

-If an internet connection is a probable reason why your system is failing to boot, some previously installed update can also cause problems of their own.
+If an internet connection is a probable reason why your system is failing to boot, some previously installed updates can also cause problems of their own.
 Removing such updates is quite easy.